Training zoo animals

 The long-held belief that all animal training is unnatural, abusive and inherently wrong is outdated today.
 Training by positive reinforcement is a great change in the monotonous life of a zoo animal.

 Modern zoos train animals to make handling and veterinary procedures easier and less stressful.
-For example, the animals are taught to move between different pens, step on the weighing scale, show their teeth and paws, and even give blood tests.
-Trained animals do not have to be put to sleep with anesthesia or captured in a traumatic way for simpler procedures, but the animals cooperate voluntarily.
+For example, the animals are taught to move between different enclosures, step on the weighing scale, show their teeth and paws, and even give blood tests.
+Trained animals do not have to be put to sleep with anesthesia or captured in a traumatic way for simpler procedures and the animals cooperate voluntarily.

 Voluntariness presupposes that an animal has a choice whether or not to perform a given task.
 In that case, the animal is not motivated by fear, but by the reward for solving the task.
-The reward signals to the animal which behavior is worth performing and which is not.
+The reward signals to the animal which tasks are worth performing and which are not.
 Such a training method is called “positive reinforcement”.

 Training animals increases their well-being and strengthens the human-animal relationship.
 It also offers the animal greater control over its life and has a beneficial effect both psychologically and physically.